How to get involved

 Consultation and feedback is central to the planning process for Nationally Significant Infrastructure Projects (NSIPs).

-Ashfield Land, the developer behind Rail Central, is consulting with the local community and a full range of stakeholders.
+Ashfield Land and Gazeley, the developers behind Rail Central, are consulting with the local community and a full range of stakeholders.
 The purpose of the consultation is to provide local residents, elected representatives and other interested parties the opportunity to understand and influence the proposals.

-As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land as the scheme applicant.
+As well as being a central part of the NSIP planning process, consultation is a statutory requirement for Ashfield Land and Gazeley as the scheme applicants.
 Throughout this process we have been following the requirements set out in the NSIP process and working hard to ensure that anyone wanting to participate in the consultation has the opportunity to do so.

 The consultation programme has been designed to take place in a clear and sequential way, with local residents and other interested parties engaged at an early stage so that information can be shared and we can understand any specific issues or concerns so that they can be considered before the plans are at an advanced stage.

-We set up a number of ways to help ensure local communities could provide feedback.
-These included:
+We set up a number of ways to help ensure local communities can take part in the Phase Two Consultation and provide feedback.

-- Project website: an online feedback system was available on the website, until 21 October 2016.
+- Project website: an online feedback form is available until 23 April 2018.

-- Project email address: the project email address (firstname.lastname@example.org) is monitored regularly and could be used to request further information, ask questions or submit feedback.
+- Project email address: the project email address (firstname.lastname@example.org)is monitored regularly and can be used to request further information, ask questions or submit feedback to the end of the consultation.

-- Freepost: the dedicated project freepost address (Freepost Rail Central) was available to request further information, ask questions or submit feedback.
+- Freepost: the dedicated project freepost address (Freepost Rail Central) is available to request further information, ask questions or submit feedback to the end of the consultation.

-- Project telephone line: the project telephone line (0845 543 8967) was availablefor general enquiries relating to the consultation.
-Local residents and other interested parties could request information by telephoning the project telephone line.
-However, it was not possible to provide feedback through the consultation line.
+- Project telephone line: the project telephone line (0845 543 8967) is available for general enquiries relating to the consultation.
+Local residents and other interested parties can request information by telephoning the project telephone line.
+However, it is not possible to provide feedback through the consultation line.

 All feedback from the consultation will contribute to the preparation of a Consultation Report which will be submitted with the application for a DCO.